Helge-Stein-Group/Slurry_Bot/README.md

 ### Moving the Motor

 To get a simple movement of the motor use `move()`.
 The integer value that you give this function will determine the number of steps the motor takes.
 For example, if you would like it to make a full circle use `move(200)`.
 When opperating the linear rail you can use the functions `moveUp()` and `moveDown()`.
+The motor can be stopped using the `stop()` function.

 ## Example